OUR SERVANT LEADERS

 Study and preaching.

-In April 2020, Elder Moore stepped out in faith, in the midst of a pandemic, to follow a vision that God placed in his heart to birth
+In April 2020, Reverend Moore stepped out in faith, in the midst of a pandemic, to follow a vision that God placed in his heart to birth

 a new church plant, New Life in Christ Fellowship Church (NLICFC).
 New Life started with Bible Study and now has grown to have Virtual Worship Service, Church School, and Prayer Tuesday on a weekly basis, as well as, established small group class Explore Sunday School Small Group Class.